0-mostafa-rezaee-0/professional-coding-setup-quickstart/README.md

 3. Enable Docker Desktop WSL integration through Docker Desktop settings

 ## 2.7.
 Install GitHub CLI (gh)

+GitHub CLI (gh) brings the GitHub workflow directly to your terminal, eliminating the need to switch between browser and code editor.
+This command-line tool lets you create issues, manage pull requests, and perform other GitHub actions without leaving your terminal.
+For professionals, this streamlines workflow and keeps you focused on coding rather than context-switching between tools.

 1. Install GitHub CLI:
    ```bash